Ryan Kavanaugh Net Worth:$50 Million (approx.)

-Ryan Kavanaugh Net Worth: Ryan Kavanaugh is an American film producer,film financier with a net worth of $50 million.
+Ryan Kavanaugh net worth is around $50 million.
+Ryan Kavanaugh is a famous film producer, film financier.
 Ryan Kavanaugh is the founder and current CEO of the movie studio Relativity Media.
-Through Relativity, he has managed to finance over 200 movies, a feat that has equaled more than $17 billion in revenue.
+Through Relativity, Ryan Kavanaugh has managed to finance over 200 movies, a feat that has equaled more than $17 billion in revenue.
 Relativity now has a TV division, as well as sports management and music departments.

 |Born||1974 (age 47–48)|

 |Known for||Co-founder and former CEO of Relativity Media|

 Ryan Kavanaugh was born Ryan Colin Kavanaugh on December 4, 1974 in Los Angeles, California.
 Ryan Kavanaugh was born to a Jewish family in Los Angeles, California, where he was raised in the Brentwood neighborhood and attended Brentwood High School.
 Ryan Kavanaugh mother is a real estate broker and his father a dentist turned businessman, born in Germany.
 Ryan Kavanaugh father changed his surname to “Kavanaugh” before his son’s birth.
 Kavanaugh began purchasing stock shares when he was six years old.

 Ryan Kavanaugh attended UC Santa Barbara and UCLA but dropped out in 1996.In 2012, Kavanaugh threatened The New Yorker with legal action for its reporting on him, including its report that he dropped out of university.
 Ryan Kavanaugh claimed to have officially graduated from UCLA and to be enrolled in a PhD program at USC.
 The New Yorker stood by its reporting.While subsequent sources reported that Kavanaugh finished a degree in 2012,The Wall Street Journal reported that there was no record of him taking classes at USC